sujaybhakri/DSA-Course-Project/README.md

 # Polynomial Multiplication
-Program to multiply 2 polynomial equations
+Program to multiply 2 polynomial equations,
 Written in C using Linked Lists